bradbell/xrst/test_rst/toml_file.rst

 This is the directory, relative to the *project_directory*, where xrst writes the rst files it extracts from the source code.
 For each :ref:`begin_cmd@page_name` , the file
+If this  directory does not exist, it will be created.

 |space| *rst_directory*\ /\ *page_name*\ ``.rst``